The Stupa Project for World Peace

 Choje Akong Rinpoche said "When someone has been separated by exile or emigration from their homeland for one or two generations they may change completely.
 We all adapt to our immediate culture and environment, but in an increasingly materialistic world that often means cultural poverty and spiritual ignorance.
 After three or four generations we feel a need to rediscover our roots in the same way that an adopted child will one day wish to know their biological parents.
 Everyone has a physical and spiritual need to connect with their heritage and understand their historical roots."

 Choje Akong Rinpoche wishes to build around 108 Stupas that will mark historically and culturally important places that might otherwise be forgotten.
 The stupas will serve as memorials to great spiritual teachers, the sites recognised as holy and the history of the masters' achievements and important national and local events recorded for generations to come.
 This will generate a source of income for local people through attracting pilgrims and tourists and consequently protect the environment and local resources from over exploitation, such as deforestation.
 It will help safeguard the spiritual and cultural heritage of Tibet in that area as the life story of that particular saint, all they offered and achieved, will be carved in stone on the Stupa itself.
 A shelter will also be provided for tourists, and pilgrims.
-These Stupas will also help those who wish to understand and research Tibetan history both inside and outside Tibet, providing accurate records which cannot easily be lost or destroyed. more about heritage projects in Tibet
+These Stupas will also help those who wish to understand and research Tibetan history both inside and outside Tibet, providing accurate records which cannot easily be lost or destroyed.

 Website Hosting Support